Alephant6/C-Language-Parser/README.md

       1. do not have to consider
 2. [ANTLR](https://www.antlr.org/) in Java
    1. a parser generator
    2. a tutorial and a description of  the LL grammar
-3. 10 days (by 4/1/2023)
+3. the report
+   1. understanding of the problem
+   2. approaches
 4. source code
-5.  the report
-   1. spell out your understanding of the problem
-   2. your approaches

 ## A few sample inputs and outputs